-My debut novel, The Night Village, will be published by independent publisher Fremantle Press in Australia in 2021.
-Here’s the current blurb:
+My debut novel, The Night Village, will be published by Fremantle Press in Australia in 2021, with audiobook & large print versions by Ulverscroft.
+Here’s the blurb:

 The Hungerford Award is offered to Western Australian authors for a manuscript of 50,000 words or more.
-This was my second shortlisting, and it’s a good feeling to be disqualified this time around (it’s only open to unpublished authors).
+This was my second shortlisting, and it’s a good feeling to be disqualified this time around, as it’s only open to unpublished authors.

-My manuscript was completed in a rush in the lead up, and I didn’t feel at all confident sending it off.
-My husband took a day off work on the Friday deadline to allow me to finish it, and it was only the thought of coming to bed that night and admitting I’d lost my nerve that made me press send at about 11.45pm, just before it closed and just after I hit 50,000 words (I don’t recommend this approach by the way.)
+My manuscript was completed in a rush in the lead up, and I didn’t feel confident sending it off.
+My husband took a day off work on the Friday deadline to allow me to finish it, and it was only the thought of coming to bed that night and admitting I’d lost my nerve that made me press send at about 11.45pm, just before the competition closed and minutes after I hit 50,000 words (I don’t recommend this approach by the way.)

 When the phone call came out of the blue, months later, telling me I’d been shortlisted, I was in shock.
 After the awards, publisher Georgia Richter at Fremantle Press gave me some editorial feedback about what I needed to do, and asked me to resubmit in a few months time.

 Some helpful advice I received as I was redrafting was from a published psychological suspense novelist who read it for me and told me it needed one significant change, which I resisted.
 It was too drastic, and I’d already faffed around for so long.
 So I sent it to back to Fremantle Press.